defold/doc/docs/en/manuals/building-blocks.md

 ## Game objects

 Game objects are simple objects that each have a separate lifespan during the execution of your game.
-Game objects have a position, rotation, and scale that each of which can be manipulated and animatied at runtime.
+Game objects have a position, rotation, and scale that each of which can be manipulated and animated at runtime.

 ```lua
 -- animate X position of "can" game object